mutablealligator/AmazonSpeechTranslator/README.md

 [![Recognition](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/recognition-full.png)](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/recognition-full.png)| [![Translation](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/translation-full.png)](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/translation-full.png) |

 ## Getting Started
 Of all the AWS services, Amazon Translate is by far the easiest to implement into your app.
 Amazon Polly is a close 2nd.
 So, if you have never used AWS before and want to try adding some machine learning to your mobile app, now is the time!
+And, it only takes less than 5 minutess for both backend and client configuration.

 ![Architectural Diagram](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/speech-polly-diagram-noLambda.png "Speech Translator Architecture")

 There are two easy steps to building this solution: Part 1. **Configure backend** by creating an Amazon Cognito Identity Pool, IAM Role(s), and adding permission to those roles for accessing Amazon Translate and Polly directly from a mobile app.
 Part 2. **Create a mobile app** to showcase natural language processing by cloning my sample app from GitHub and configuring it to use the values created in step #1.

-## PART 1: Configure Backend
+## PART 1: Configure Backend (1 minute)
 I created a CloudFormation Stack to automate the creation of the Cognito Identity Pool, IAM Roles, and permissions so we can quickly start playing with the app!
 The other services do not require any backend configuration and will be called directly from our mobile app.

 1. Click on the Launch Stack button